Community Rabies Vaccination & Microchip Clinic

 Low-Cost Pet Vaccine Clinics in 2018

-In 2018, pet owners have two opportunities to attend walk-in vaccination and microchip clinics.
+In 2018, pet owners have two opportunities to attend vaccination and microchip clinics.
 These clinics will be held at Loudoun County Animal Services, located at 39820 Charles Town Pike, Waterford, VA 20197.

 Additional Information About the Rabies Vaccine and Microchips

 Microchips are a safe, permanent way of identifying pets should they ever be found by Animal Services or a veterinary office.
 The microchip itself is about the size of a grain of rice.
 It is implanted under the skin in the area around the shoulders through a needle.
 The procedure is no more invasive than a vaccination shot, and requires no anesthesia or recovery time.
 Once implanted, the number on the chip is registered with the owner's information.
 The microchip can be read by a scanner (similar to a bar code scanner) and provides a unique number for animal shelters, veterinarians, and rescues to trace the microchip back to the owner in order to reunite them with their pet.
 A microchip is not a GPS unit.